What is the problem with the property management industry?

 The problem with this approach is that the only winner is the owner of the business; their income goes up while their cost of business remains static.

-An agency will never turn down your business but they will often discount their fee to 5.5% or lower to win clients only looking at the short-term.
+An agency will never turn down your business but they will often discount their fees heavily to win clients only looking at the short-term.

 As described earlier, this piles on more work to an already overloaded Property Manager without regard for the lowered quality of service you receive as a result.
 A secondary bonus for the agency is if the client decides to sell as the agency expects they will make an additional income from the sale as well.